You may have noticed your puppy breathing fast while he sleeps. It may have caused you some concerns.

 It is always worth it to consult a vet when you are uncomfortable with your puppy breathing fast.

 Rapid breathing or other breathing problems among puppies may be a sign of medical conditions such as kennel cough and pulmonary edema.
 Or, your puppy might be suffering from some allergies or asthma.
 Or, his rapid breathing might be an indication of heart or lung problems.

-Thus, if your young puppy is having a fit of coughs, panting, and rapidly breathing too, it may be time to visit your vet for a proper diagnosis.
+Thus, if your young puppy is having a fit of coughs, panting, and rapid breathing all at the same time, it may be time to visit your vet for a proper diagnosis.